-9. Emergency procedures
+Emergency procedures

-Teachers in charge of students have a duty of care to make sure that the students are safe and healthy.
+Teachers in charge of students have a duty of care to ensure students are safe and healthy.
 They also have a common law duty to act as a reasonably prudent parent would.
 Teachers should not hesitate to act in an emergency and to take lifesaving action in an extreme situation.